-8 Enable/Disable Chat.
+© Enable/Disable Chat.
 When disabled, messages posted to the board are not displayed.
 The button is shadowed when Chat is disabled.
 The icon displays next to the user's name in the User List panel when he has disabled Chat.
 Occupy/Release Keyboard/Video/Mouse.
 When you Occupy the KVM, other users cannot see the video, and cannot input keyboard or mouse data.
 The button is shadowed when the KVM is occupied.
 The icon displays next to the user's name in the User List panel when he has occupied the KVM.
-S Occupy/Release Keyboard/Mouse.
-When you Occupy the KVM, other users can see the video, but cannot input keyboard or mouse data.
-The button is shadowed when the KVM is occupied.
-The icon displays next to the user's name in the User List panel when he has occupied the KVM. sadi Show/Hide User List.
-Click the left (show)/right (hide) arrows if you want to show or hide the user list.
+9 Occupy/Release Keyboard/Mouse.
+When you Occupy the KM, other users can see the video, but cannot input keyboard or mouse data.
+The button is shadowed when the KM is occupied.
+The icon displays next to the user's name in the User List panel when he has occupied the KM.

 - The names of all the logged in users appear in the User List panel. - Select the users that you want to post to before sending your message.
-Users that are not selected will not see the message. - To Hide/Unhide the User List panel, click on the arrows in the panel separator. - If a user has disabled Chat, the Disabled Chat icon displays before the user's name to indicate so. - If a user has occupied the KVM or the KM, the corresponding icon displays before the user's name to indicate so. - Key in the messages that you want to post to the board in the Compose panel.
-Click Send, to post the message to the board. - Messages that users post to the board as well as system messages - display in the Message Display panel.
+Users that aren't selected will not see the message. - To Hide/Unhide the User List panel, click on the arrows in the panel separator. - If a user has disabled Chat, the Disabled Chat icon displays before the user's name to indicate so. - If a user has occupied the KVM or the KM, the corresponding icon displays before the user's name to indicate so. - Key in the messages that you want to post to the board in the Compose panel.
+Click Send, to post the message to the board. - Messages that users post to the board as well as system messages display in the Message Display panel.
 If you disable Chat, however, messages that get posted to the board do not appear. - If another user sends a message to the message board and your message board is not open, a window showing the message pops up on your screen.